|

 of political theorists from it.
 Political theorists have allowed others

-they themselves have failed to work out what the city is as a form of
+but they themselves have failed to work out what the city is as a

-political order.
-In my view, that form is one that relates distinct
+form of political order.
+In my view, that form is one that relates

-practices of government and self-government to one another by means
+distinct practices of government and self-government to one another

-other than sovereignty.
-It is not that claims to sovereignty are unknown
+by means other than sovereignty.
+It is not that claims to sovereignty

-within the global city or particular cities.
-On the contrary, such claims
+are unknown within the global city or particular cities.
+On the contrary,

-are common, and sometimes seem productive.
-But, practices of government
+such claims are common, and sometimes seem productive.
+But, practices

 self-government develop independently, and modify the impact of any